-The Copy command allows you to move a file from one location in the storage area to another.
+The Copy command moves a file from one location in the storage area to another.
 This command allows you to change the status as well.
-The file that you move always receives the status of the storage area that it is moved to.
+The file moved always receives the status of the storage area that it is moved to.
 For example, suppose that you have this scenario: